charlos1204/longitudinal_division_classification/README.md

     * other_division: all other images of bacteria.

 ## Run a training for longitudinal division classification
-1. Run the jupyter notebook in a terminal:<br>
+Run the jupyter notebook in a terminal:<br>
 `jupyter notebook Longitudinl_classification.ipynb`

 **Notes: train_functions_sgd.py code contains all functions that are called in the main function.
 Do not remove or delete this file.**

-## Prediction example:
-1. with jupyter notebook in a terminal:<br>
-`jupyter notebook Longitudinl_classification.ipynb`<br>
-run the cell with the prediction example
-2. With docker:<br>
-`docker run -ti -v $PWD:/workspace/ longdiv_gpu python3.6 /workspace/predict_class.py`

 ## Contributing
 We thank Philipp M. Weber, from the University of Vienna for providing the microscopic images, and Gabriela F. Paredes for her comments and insights on the review of the manuscript.